 Your product positioning strategy is one of the most important marketing initiatives you will grapple with when introducing or re-branding goods and services.
 In a nutshell, product positioning refers to the inherent qualities that distinguish the item you’re selling from comparable items marketed by your competitors.

-A well-planned and effective product positioning strategy achieves three key objectives:
+A well-planned and effective product positioning strategy achieve three key objectives:

 - It differentiates your product from similar products on the market